osl-incubator/scicookie/docs/guide.md

   software libraries that are not easily installed with pip, using conda is a good option.
 It is included in all versions of Anaconda and Miniconda.

+  If you select this option, a conda folder will appear in the project directory, containing a dev.yaml file that you can use to manage the development project's dependencies.
+If you do not select this option, a requirements.txt will be added for you to manage with virtualenv.

 ### Code formatter